gavinsimpson/gratia/README.md

 inspiration.

-The English word “grace” derives from the Latin *gratia*, meaning “favor, charm, thanks” ([according to Merriam Webster](https://www.merriam-webster.com/dictionary/grace)).
+The English word “grace” derives from the Latin *gratia*, meaning “favour, charm, thanks” ([according to Merriam Webster](https://www.merriam-webster.com/dictionary/grace)).

-The chair that Grace Wabha currently holds is named after [Isaac J Schoenberg](https://en.wikipedia.org/wiki/Isaac_Jacob_Schoenberg), a former University Madison-Wisconsin Professor of Mathematics, who in a 1946 paper provided the first mathematical reference to “splines”.
+The chair that Grace Wahba currently holds is named after [Isaac J Schoenberg](https://en.wikipedia.org/wiki/Isaac_Jacob_Schoenberg), a former University Madison-Wisconsin Professor of Mathematics, who in a 1946 paper provided the first mathematical reference to “splines”.